-- All your personal details are kept strictly confidential and are anonymised in the research process.
-This means that personal information such as your name and address are removed prior to sharing or use of data or samples. - In order to maximize the benefit that can be derived from the information and samples we collect, researchers may share anonymised medical information, blood or tissue samples with researchers in other hospitals, universities or research institutes.
-Any medical information or samples shared in this way will be coded and will not be labeled with personal information such as your name and address. - These organisations may be outside the UK or the European Union.
-Medical data and samples can be very helpful in designing new treatments and/or medications.
-It is possible that your medical information could be used in a study with or by a commercial organisation (such as a company manufacturing a drug).
-Any information shared with commercial organisations would be coded and not contain information such as your name or address. - It is possible that your images and some clinical information will contribute to a large database which will be available to the public for research, education and teaching purposes.
+- Should an external platform be used in the future, this will also become a data processor or controller (to be determined on a case by case basis considering the particulars). - Your rights to access change or move your information are limited, as we need to manage your information in specific ways in order for the research to be reliable and accurate.
+If you withdraw from the study, we will keep the information about you that we have already obtained.
+To safeguard your rights, we will use the minimum personally-identifiable information possible - All your personal details are kept strictly confidential and are de-identified in the research process.
+This means that personal information such as your name and address are removed prior to sharing or use of data or samples. - In order to maximise the benefit that can be derived from the information and samples we collect, researchers may share de-identified healthcare information, blood, saliva, swabs, urine, faeces or tissue samples with researchers in other hospitals, universities or research institutes or associated delivery organisations.
+Any medical information or samples shared in this way will be coded and will not be labelled with personal information such as your name and address. - These organisations may be outside the UK or the European Union.
+Health data and samples can be very helpful in designing new treatments and/or medications.
+It is possible that your health data could be used in a study with or by a commercial organisation (such as a company manufacturing a drug).
+Any information shared with commercial organisations would be coded and not contain information such as your name or address.

+It is possible that your images and some clinical information will contribute to a large database which will be available to the public for research, education and teaching purposes.
 This may include details such as age, gender, height, weight, blood pressure, smoking, ethnicity and medical conditions as far as available.
 All personal details such as your name or anything that might identify you will be removed from your images and clinical information.
-The anonymous data may be placed on publicly accessible Web sites.
+The deidentified data may be placed on publicly accessible Web sites.
+You can find out more about how we use your information at: